davdittrich/mastodon2twitter/README.md

 Follow their installation instructions.

 For tweepy you will need to create a file config.py with your twitter api credentials.
 For Mastodon you will create two files, pytooter_clientcred.secret and pytooter_usercred.secret, with your Maston credentials.

+## Conact

+Find me on Mastodon at https://fediscience.org/@davdittrich